How Fear of Death Can Ruin Life

 Eating too much can be a coping mechanism for many different kinds of issues.
 For example, eating is often pleasurable and helps someone feel better about a bad day.
 Another person might want to avoid relationships.
 So they overeat to reduce the amount of romantic attention they attract.

-Some doctors believe binge-eating especially rises out of thanatophobia (fear of death.)
+Some doctors believe binge eating especially arises out of thanatophobia (fear of death.)
 This is a way to seize control for those who often feel little control over the rest of their lives.

 Drinking has long been a way for people to self-medicate.
 This can be due to experienced trauma.
 It can also be due to fear or anxiety over what’s to come.